VikentiosVitalis/Databases/README.md

 </p>

 ## General information about this project of Databases:
-This project was created for the course of 'Databases' during the 6th semester at ΝΤUA and more specifically at the department of Electrical and Computer Engineering.
+This project was created for the course of 'Databases' during the 6th semester at ECE, ΝΤUA (https://www.ece.ntua.gr/en/undergraduate/info)

 ## Project description:
 Develop an application for the ASDF Palace hotel. Τhe hotel provides services such as rooms, bars, restaurants etc. The COVID-19 pandemic has led the management team to adopt safety health protocols in order to protect the hotel's customers and diminish the virus cases.
 For this reason, all the customers as soon as they arrive to the ASDF Palace, are given a NFC-enabled bracelet which is exclusively associated with them.
 At the same time, all the services which the guests use, are tracked via the NFC-bracelet and the virus cases are spotted immediately.
 Last but not least, each customer has its customer card as in any ordinary hotel.